Spiritual and pastoral care (chaplaincy)

 Our team

-All of our Chaplains understand that their role is to listen to people wherever they are on their spiritual journey and never to impose their own beliefs.
+All of our chaplains understand that their role is to listen to people wherever they are on their spiritual journey and never to impose their own beliefs.
 We are supported by trained volunteers, the majority of whom spend their time visiting wards.
 There is also a wider network of Honorary Chaplains and community support.

 All our team can be identified by official NHS ID and, like all healthcare staff, we are bound by strict confidentiality and safeguarding rules.